woodenworks/project-kraken/monsters/undead/Warrior Spirit.md

 ***Laid to Rest.*** The Spirit has manifested temporarily.
 It cannot regain any lost Hit Points, and no effect can force it to remain when its time expires.

-***Ancestral Guardian.*** The spirit can dominate the field of battle.
-Whenever the spirit damages a creature, the target must focus its attention on the spirit.
-Until the start of the spirit's next turn, the target has disadvantage on any attack roll that isn’t against the spirit, and when the target hits a creature other than the spirit with an attack, that creature has resistance to the damage dealt by the attack.
-This can only apply to one creature at a time, whichever creature was most recently affected.
-A creature immune to being Charmed is not affected by this trait.

 ### Actions
 ***Multiattack.*** The Spirit uses Magnetic Pull (if available), then makes 2 Greatsword attacks or uses Righteous Punishment.

 ***Greatsword*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit* 8 (2d6 + 5) Force damage.
+Until the start of the spirit's next turn, the target has disadvantage on any attack roll that isn’t against the spirit, and when the target hits a creature other than the spirit with an attack, that creature has resistance to the damage dealt by the attack.
+A creature immune to being Charmed is not affected by this trait.

 ***Righteous Punishment*** *Constitution Saving Throw:* DC equals your spell save DC, each creature within 10 feet of the Spirit. _Failure:_ The target takes 4d6 thunder damage and is deafened until the start of its next turn.